Hi, what do you want to do?

 Mode, Median, Mean

-In this mean, median, and mode activity, students find the mean, median, and mode for each set of numbers given.
+In this mean, median, and mode learning exercise, students find the mean, median, and mode for each set of numbers given.
 Students complete 5 problems total.

 Curated OER